Himalayan Yoga Academy

 Mandukaasana (Sanskrit: मन्दुकासन; IAST: Mandukaasana), or Frog posture is a group of seated asanas in Hatha yoga and modern yoga as exercise, all of which put the body in a shape like that of a frog.
 Another frog-like pose is Bhekhasana.

 In Sanskrit the word “Manduk” means frog.
 In this pose, your body posture resembles a frog, so that’s why this Asana is called Mandukaasana.
-It is the simple Asana which can be done by anybody in all age group.
-In Yoga, there are so many variations in Mandukaasana.
+Mandukaasana is a simple Asana that anyone, regardless of age, can practice.
+In Yoga, people use many variations of Mandukaasana.

-Maṇḍukaasana is one of the selected 32 postures among 8,400,000 total mentioned by Shiva, according to Gheraṇḍasaṃhitaa.
-The Mandukaasana mentioned in Gheranda Samhita is also called Manduki Mjudraa.
-In all, there are as many Aasanas as species of animals.
-Eighty-four lakhs of them are mentioned by Shiva.
-Out of them, 84 are regarded as important and among these, again 32 poses are good for regular merits in this world of mortal beings.
+According to the Gheraṇḍasaṃhitaa, Maṇḍukaasana is one of the 32 selected postures among the 8,400,000 total postures mentioned by Shiva.
+The Mandukaasana in the Gheranda Samhita is also called Manduki Mudra.
+Shiva mentions 8.4 million asanas, as many as there are species of animals.
+He considers 84 of these asanas important and recommends 32 poses for regular practice to gain merits in the world of mortal beings.

-The 17th-century Gheraṇḍasaṃhitaa (mentioning Maṇḍuka-Aasana) is one of the three classic texts of Haṭha-yoga: a major branch of Yoga, sharing similarities with the Yoga system taught by Patañjali, though claiming its own mythical founder known as Matsyendranaatha.
-This Gheraṇḍa Saṃhitaa is an encyclopedic Sanskrit treatise describing thirty two such Aasanas.
-Mandukaasana may also be referred to as frog pose in English.
+The 17th-century Gheraṇḍa saṃhitaa, which mentions Maṇḍuka-Aasana, is one of the three classic texts of Haṭha-yoga, a major branch of Yoga.
+It shares similarities with the Yoga system taught by Patañjali but claims its mythical founder as Matsyendranaatha.
+This Gheraṇḍa Saṃhitaa is an encyclopedic Sanskrit treatise that describes thirty-two such Aasanas.
+In English, Mandukaasana is also referred to as the frog pose.

 Traditionally, Mandukaasana is believed to open the Mooladhaara (Root) and Svadisthana (sacral) chakra.
-These chakras are the center of stability, survive, foundations, stilling, then, creativity, pleasure and enjoyment.
-Activating it promotes focus, productivity and inner acceptance.
+These chakras are the center of stability, survival, foundations, stilling, then, creativity, pleasure and enjoyment.
+Activating it promotes focus, productivity, and inner acceptance.

 Methods of Mandukaasana (In Gheranda Samhita) or, Manduki Mudra